carrasquelcarlosb/pizzakebab/README.md

 - `npm run lint` to execute ESLint (lint errors are currently ignored during the build).
 - `npm run type-check` to run TypeScript in `--noEmit` mode.

+## Hexagonal architecture onboarding

+The code base is being reorganized into a ports-and-adapters (hexagonal) layout.
+Use the following guidance when adding or updating features:

+- **Add a new use case**: create a folder under `src/domain/<bounded-context>/use-cases/`, codify the business rules, and expose a single entry point (function or class).
+Define any required dependencies as outgoing ports under `src/domain/<bounded-context>/ports/`.
+Keep the implementation framework-agnostic and covered by colocated unit tests.
+- **Add an adapter**: implement the port in `src/adapters/<technology>/<bounded-context>/`.
+Translate between the transport or infrastructure details (HTTP request, queue message, persistence layer) and the domain model.
+Provide a factory or wiring function that assembles the use case with its concrete dependencies.
+- **Add tests**: colocate unit tests with the domain module (`*.spec.ts`) and mock outgoing ports.
+Integration tests that exercise adapters can live in `tests/` or the relevant adapter folder.
+Avoid importing legacy services once a feature has been migrated.

+See `docs/architecture/hexagonal.md` for a deeper explanation of the layering conventions and migration checklists.

 ## Experimental feature flags

 The default configuration ships without Partial Prerendering (PPR) or the React Compiler to avoid the `CanaryOnlyError`